The bad is not quite ugly, but, bad enough to be described as bad

-Avoid where possible companies based outside of the UK, many insurers, in particular, may be based in Gibraltar, Isle of Man, Jersey or another outside of UK regulatory Financial Conduct Authority oversight.
+If in any doubt then it may be a good choice to avoid where possible companies based outside of the UK, many insurers, in particular, may be based in Gibraltar, Isle of Man, Jersey or another outside of the UK regulatory Financial Conduct Authority oversight.
 These companies are not overseen by the UK FCA watchdog, so it may be much harder to get in touch with them, complain to or about them and if they decline to pay what then?
 This is not to say all foreign underwriters are bad, just that extra caution should be taken perhaps, your vehicle is an expensive investment.

-If the dealer is only providing 3 months why is that?
+If the dealer is only providing 3 months’ cover why is that?
 If it’s an older or cheaper vehicle fine but if it’s a late model and valuable, why isn’t it a full 12 months warranty cover?
 You are likely paying a lot of money for the vehicle and cover.
 Paying more than you need to unless getting something extra, some additional value or service.
-If it’s just more expensive for the same or less cover, why buy it from them?
+If it’s just more expensive for the same or less coverage, why buy it from them?

 Trained technicians are a must use

 Do they use fully trained AWS-approved repairers or just anyone busy enough to be VAT registered?
 Or someone who repairs cars and vans but does a few Caravans too?
 Ensure they only use MCEA or better still AWS approved workshops (The Approved Workshop Scheme is the recognised body of Manufacturer-approved workshops UK-wide).